IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Note: If either of these settings exist in the database rate limiting will be enabled.
 If neither setting exists rate limiting is disabled.

 - RateLimitingDefaultCapacityTiers is the number of calls allowed per hour if the specific command is not configured.
 The values represent the number of calls per hour per user for tiers 0,1,...
   A value of -1 can be used to signify no rate limit.
-Also, by default, a tier not defined would receive a default of no limit.
+Tiers not specified in this setting will default to `-1` (No Limit).
+I.e., -d "10000" is equivalent to -d "10000,-1,-1,..."

 .. code-block:: bash